-The Communicable Disease Surveillance and Control Program works in partnership with the medical community and neighboring health districts to control and prevent the occurrence and spread of communicable diseases through disease surveillance, disease investigation, coordination of prevention and treatment, education, training, and policy development.
+The Communicable Disease Surveillance and Control programs work in partnership with the medical community and neighboring health districts to control and prevent the occurrence and spread of communicable diseases through disease surveillance, disease investigation, coordination of prevention and treatment, education, training, and policy development.
 The program aims to:

-- Interrupt and/or contain the spread of communicable diseases within the community - Conduct surveillance for 80 communicable diseases and disease syndromes - Provide education to infected/exposed citizens - Facilitate appropriate medication therapy - Enforce protective measures that will protect the community (i.e., isolation) - Develop policies to address priority health issues
+- Interrupt and/or contain the spread of communicable diseases within the community - Conduct surveillance for 75 communicable diseases and disease syndromes - Provide education to infected/exposed citizens - Facilitate appropriate treatment and preventive therapy - Enforce measures that will protect the community (i.e. isolation) - Develop policies to address priority health issues

-The Davis County Health Department Communicable Disease Surveillance and Control program is organized into four main areas: STD/HIV program, Tuberculosis Control program, Infectious Disease program, and Surveillance.
+The Communicable Disease Surveillance and Control program is organized into four main areas: STD/HIV program, Tuberculosis Control program, Infectious Disease program, and Disease Surveillance program.
 A program description follows: